Translators to Higher Order Mean Curvature Flows in $\mathbb R^n\times\mathbb R$ and $\mathbb H^n\times\mathbb R$

-Since $\phi_0$ is a linear function on $\R,$ and $\rho_0$ is constant, $\Sigma_0$ is an entire graph over $\q_\epsilon^n\times\{0\}$ whose angle function $\theta_0$ is constant (for $\theta_0^2=1-\rho_0^2$), and whose height function is unbounded from above and from below (Fig. \ref{fig-parabolicbowl}).
-In addition, it follows from \eqref{eq-principalcurvatures-parabolic} that the principal curvatures $k_i$ of $\Sigma_0$ are all constant and positive, except for $k_n,$ which vanishes everywhere.
-In particular, $\Sigma_0$ is convex and nowhere strictly convex.
-This proves (i).
+Since $\phi_L$ is a linear function on $\R$, $\Sigma_L$ is an entire graph over $\Pi_0$ whose height function is unbounded from above and from below (Fig.~\ref{fig-parabolicbowl}).
+Moreover, the angle function of $\Sigma_L$ is constant and coincides with the limit angle $\theta_L$, for

+In addition, it follows from~\eqref{eq-principalcurvatures} (for $\alpha=1$) that the principal curvatures $k_i$ of $\Sigma_L$ are all constant and positive, except for $k_n,$ which vanishes everywhere.
+In particular, $\Sigma_L$ is convex and it has constant mean curvature, regardless the value of $r$.